-I’m not looping through a page count; what is needed is to loop through until a certain criteria is met.
+I'm not looping through a page count; what is needed is to loop through until certain criteria are met.
 In the video I link to, the criteria is as long as the result is not null, keep going.
 In my scenario, as long as the page has 1 or more records, keep going.
 I was already looping through all the pages with the List.Generate function so the # of pages in the end is irrelevant.

 So, breaking down the List.Generate syntax itself, line 1 and 3 make perfect sense to me.
 Paraphrased, they are "start with getting the first page of results" and "increment the page number and get the next page".
 Got it.

 The second part of List.Generate was where I was stuck.
 Here is how I eventually figured out what to do and what the syntax needed to be.
-I knew (now) it needed to be a “count” based function but I was stuck on the fact that every time I ran the query it returns 1 result: a list.
-Wouldn’t a “count” return a value of 1 each time?
-Don’t I need to drill down into the list to count the records first?
-This is the light bulb moment or it was for me… short answer: NO, you don’t need to drill into the list to count the records.
+I knew (now) it needed to be a "count" based function but I was stuck on the fact that every time I ran the query it returned 1 result: a list.
+Wouldn't a "count" return a value of 1 each time?
+Don't I need to drill down into the list to count the records first?
+This is the light bulb moment or it was for me… short answer: I don't need to drill into the list to count the records.

-The next challenge was “what” am I counting exactly?
+The next challenge was "What" am I counting exactly?
 I could not get the right syntax of what is in List.Count initially.
 This took a bit of trial and error.